-Archiving is an optional step in the deletion process.
-It involves collecting multiple files together into one single file for easier storage and portability.
-You can download an archive locally for smaller productions (< 100 GB) or contact firstname.lastname@example.org to deliver larger archives (>100 GB) via FTP or physical media.
+Archiving involves collecting multiple files together into one single file for easier storage and portability.
+You can download an archive locally for smaller productions (< 100 GB) or you can submit an archive request from your 'My Matters' page within a particular review database:

-Archive data does not include: exhibit sets, folders, audit/document history, search term reports, term highlighting, and AI scores.
+Archive data does not include: exhibit sets, audit/document history, search term reports, term highlighting, AI scores, or Review stage metrics

 - Exporting data